rbk17c/ACME/README.md

-ACME
+ACME for linux / Fedora 41
 ====

-This is a for of martinpiper/ACME All credit to him, and al blame om me I did this fork to get the lates features, changing as little as possible to compile it on linux/gcc/Fedora 41...
+This is a fork of martinpiper/ACME All credit to him, and al blame om me I did this fork to get the lates features, changing as little as possible to compile it on linux/gcc/Fedora 41...

+It dos compile to linux now, except the python part.

+Im not sure how 'usefull' this version is, as
+-r ( 'report' -> shows assembler code after pre-processor ) -D define labels are gone / not working
+( and they are kind'a vital to me )

 Original readme below:
+## ------------- ##

 A 6502/6510 assembler used for my C64 and other 8 bit projects